-The government has spelled out its intention to undertake disinvestment in a big way.
+The government has spelt out its intention to undertake disinvestment in a big way.
 Is this a concern for BEL?

 Part of shares in BEL has already been disinvested.
 So, I don't think this impacts us.
 We are already in the business and we have a diverse portfolio.
 We don't just fulfil defence needs, we also meet civilian requirements.
 BEL has achieved nearly 40 percent of the orders on its book through competitive tendering.
 The remaining orders have come from existing customers who we provided some equipment in the past.
 And now, the customer requires a repeat of the past order.
 Defence is a tough business as compared to other businesses.
 But we are rich with experience.
 And that is why we have been able to sustain over others.
 We certainly feel that the Indian private industry is catching up with us, but our competencies in niche areas are unmatched.